AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

         - E.g.: _results/BarlowTwins_3/TCGAFFPE_LUAD_5x/h224_w224_n3_zdim128_

 ## Specifications on the content of the H5 files

+All H5 set files should have the same datasets.
+E.g. images, slides, cancer_type.

 ## HPL Instructions
 The complete flow consists in the following steps: